-Additionally, because OSS does not support renaming, it is recommended that the OSS CopyObject interface is called for renaming an object.
+Additionally, because OSS does not support renaming, we recommend that the OSS CopyObject interface is called for renaming an object.
 This means you can first copy the original data to an object, apply a new name, and then delete the original file.
 To only modify an object’s Object Meta (object metadata), you can also call the CopyObject interface and set the source address and destination address to the same value.
 In this way, the OSS will only update the Object Meta.
-For more details about Object Meta, refer to Object Meta.
+For more details about Object Meta, see Object Meta.

 Before copying an object, note the following precautions:

 - You must have permissions to operate the source object.
 Otherwise the operation will fail.

 - Data cannot be copied across regions.
 For example, an object in a Hangzhou bucket may not be copied to a Qingdao bucket.